 Leora earned a master’s degree in Social Work and a degree in Jewish Communal Studies from University of Pennsylvania and Gratz College and is a graduate of Douglass College, Rutgers University.
 Leora lives on Long Island with her husband, Rabbi Joel Levenson and their family.

-Eric Garfinkel is a current second year student at the William Davidson School for Jewish Education at the Jewish Theological Seminary, pursuing an MA in Educational Leadership.
-Originally from New Rochelle, NY, he is an alumnus of Hofstra University, Class of 2015, graduating with a degree in History and Jewish Studies.
+Originally from New Rochelle, NY, Eric is an alumnus of Hofstra University, Class of 2015, graduating with a degree in History and Jewish Studies.
 He is also a former member of Hofstra Hillel.
 As a member of Hofstra Hillel, Eric served on the Student Executive Board of Hofstra Hillel as Vice-President and President and as the chair of the Athletic Committee.
-He is excited to return to Hofstra Hillel as the Community Educator, aiding in programming for both Hofstra Hillel students and the Jewish community at large!
+Eric previously worked as the Community Educator for Hofstra Hillel where he aided in programming for both Hofstra Hillel students and the Jewish community at large, Eric now works on the back end of Hillel's donor management systems.
 In his spare time he is a musician and loves to play the guitar, cello, and piano.
 He is also a huge sports-enthusiast.

 Alex was born and raised in NYC.
-A recent graduate of Muhlenberg College, Alex studied dance, Jewish studies and media and communications.
+A graduate of Muhlenberg College, Alex studied dance, Jewish studies and media and communications.
 As a student, Alex held the position of Hillel Program and Engagement Associate at Muhlenberg, where she coordinated programs and engaged students through Jewish learning and one-on-one conversations.
 Before attending Muhlenberg, Alex took a gap year in Israel that inspired her to seek leadership opportunities within Jewish life on campus and ultimately a career as a Jewish professional.
-At Hofstra Hillel as the Springboard Innovation Fellow, Alex is engaging with student leaders, building Hillel JD and MD programs for grad students and revamping our student engagement tracking systems.
+At Hofstra Hillel as the Springboard Innovation Fellow, Alex has built Hillel JD and MD programs for grad students revamped student engagement tracking systems, and been the campus Birthright Israel & immersive experience coordinator.
 Alex is thrilled to be a part of the Hofstra team and is excited to continue to learn and grow from her fellow staff and students!